HASwitchPlate/openHASP-docs/docs/compiling/gitpod.md

 ```
 Save the file by pressing `Ctrl + S` or selecting `Save` from the top-left menu.

-!!! note " "
+!!! note "Note"
-    *You can of course uncomment multiple lines, the system will make builds for each.
-Note that these environments rely on the platforms above so double-check that your hardware has the correct platform enabled in the `extra_configs` section!*
+    You can of course uncomment multiple lines, the system will make builds for each.
+Note that these environments rely on the platforms above so double-check that your hardware has the correct platform enabled in the `extra_configs` section!

 ## Build the firmware